 After five minutes without moving, the unidentified flying object makes a circle of the entire base.

 The thing came back and stopped instantly, it didn’t slow down, “it stopped as it runs into a wall.”

 The object then landed in between Pickering and the base’s fence.
 It was staying down for about ten seconds.

 Then climbed at a very fast speed to its original altitude, about 10,000 feet, leveling off and disappearing into the overcast.

-This UFO remained visible for the witness for about twenty minutes.
+This UFO remained visible to the witness for about twenty minutes.

 Albert R. Pickering’s observations were confirmed by other members of the civilian crew, including the tower operator, Alex A. Boudreaux, who reported, also on January 14, 1948.